VECTOR-BORNE INFECTIOUS DISEASE RESEARCH GROUP

 WELCOME TO THE Vector-borne infectious disease research group

-Our research is focused on understanding the complex host-parasite-vector interactions in order to provide innovative ways that can be exploited for disease control.
+Our research aims at understanding the complex vector-parasite-host interactions in order to provide innovative ways that can be exploited for disease control.

 about the RESEARCH group

 We are based in the Department of Theoretical and Applied Biology at K.N.U.S.T.
 Our research aims to dissect the complex vector-parasite-host interactions in order to provide evidence-based solutions towards control of various vector-borne diseases.
 We conduct extensive research into protozoan parasites and vectors responsible for diseases such as Malaria, Trypanosomiasis and Cutaneous Leishmaniasis.
 Our areas of specialization include medical entomology, molecular parasitology, vector biology and ecology, seroprevalence, diagnostic testing among many others.
 Read more